 Special Tax Situations Involving Investment Property

 There are many special-case tax situations worth learning about.
-While they may not end up being part of your investment landscape, knowing about them can give you access to even more rental property tax benefits.
+While they may not end up being part of your investment landscape, knowing about them can give you access to even more rental property tax deductions.

 Historic Tax Credits

 Tax credits are a bit different than tax deductions.
 Whereas tax deductions come back to you as a portion of the effect of expenses, tax credits are dollar for dollar.
-In other words, spend $1 dollar on renovations, get $1 reduction in the taxes owed.
+In other words, spend $1 on renovations, get $1 reduction in the taxes owed.

 State or Local Tax Incentives